Psychic89/solutionarchitecture/content/pages/contact.md

         is_required: true
       - input_type: select
         name: subject
-        label: What services are you looking for?
+        label: What are you interested in?
         default_value: Please select
         options:
-          - Branding
+          - Solution Architecture
-          - Design
+          - DevOps
-          - Digital
+          - Other
       - input_type: textarea
         name: message
         label: Message